lijumjose/VIPMP/src/pages/docs/subscription_management/index.md

 If the `renewalQuantity` is higher than the current ordered quantity, then additional licenses will be provisioned after renewal.
 If the `renewalQuantity` is less than the current ordered quantity, then some licenses will be revoked upon renewal.

-Adobe will create a renewal order on a customer's `cotermDate` if the customer has subscriptions set to autorenew.
+If the customer has subscriptions set to auto-renew, Adobe will create renewal order on renewal date of subscription.
 The renewal order details and Order ID can be retrieved by parsing the response from the [Get Order History](../order_management/get_order.md) API.
 This ID can then be used in subsequent Get Order calls.

 ## APIs to manage subscriptions